Cxp0609/Parallel-Distributed-Program/README.md

 Pip install requests
 pip install asyncio
 pip install aiohttp
-Change Ip address to the current one
-Port number change is optional
+Change Ip address to the current one on both client and server file Port number change is optional